 St John of God Primary School

 Here is a virtual tour of the abandoned St John of God Primary School in Australia where you can explore the abandoned school safely from your home or anywhere in the world.
 There are twenty-seven panoramic images in the virtual tour below.
 Make sure to click through and explore the whole abandoned location.
+Do you like urban exploring?
+Here is a map with tons of GPS locations for you to get out and explore.

 St John of God Primary School in Australia